HTUR5/Directed_Graph_PY/README.md

 2. GraphAlgoInterface - GraphAlgo <br>

 **Node** <br>
-for the implemention we implement an inner calss: "Node".
+for the implemention we implement a calss: "Node".
 This class represents a vertex in a directional weighted graph. <br>
-for each node we save this information: its unique id, its position(x,y), and we make another field "tag" for computing needs. <br>
+for each node we save this information: <br>
+-its unique id <br>
+-its position(x,y) <br>
+-the number of the edges which are going out of this node <br>
+-the number of the edges which are going into this node <br>
+-"tag" for computing needs. <br>

 **GraphInterface  - DiGraph:** <br>
 this interface represents a Directional Weighted Graph: <br>